-You can also build your list of schools using the LST Wizard, which is part of the LST Pro subscription.
-The Wizard will ask you a series of questions and produce a ranked list of schools based on your input.
-It will then assess your chance of admission, predict your scholarship, and project your total cost of attendance.
+You can also build your list of schools using the LST Wizard, a free tool from LST that helps you create a list of relevant schools ranked by your priorities.
+The LST Wizard will ask you a series of questions and produce a ranked list of schools based on your input.
+It will then assess your chance of admission, present your possible scholarship, and project your total cost of attendance.

 We organize the LST Reports around this fundamental question because law schools largely operate in local markets.
 Few schools actually see a sizable number of graduates leave the region.
 In fact, 2 in 3 graduates stay in the state in which their law school is located.
 Usually your best bet is to attend school near where you want a job.
 This will allow you to network and get a feel for the local market.

 Consider where you want to work and use LST to find schools with an objective connection to those locations.
 This process will eliminate a substantial number of schools.
 That's a good thing.

 Over the past decade, since LST's founding, the quality and availability of job statistics have greatly improved.
 The job statistics slice graduating class job outcomes in many ways, which helps you to get a feel for how schools live up to the assurances they provide while recruiting you.
 A realistic assessment of what you can expect post-graduation will not only help you decide on a school (or no school), but may even help you find a job.
 For example, if job source data show that those who obtained jobs typically did so through letters or networking, your job search will be quite different than if many students obtained jobs through on-campus interviews or job postings.